Lisa Smith remanded in custody for further four weeks

 Lisa Smith, pictured in 2008, when working for the Irish Defence Forces.
 File image: Collins

-Former Irish Defence Forces soldier Lisa Smith, who was charged with membership of the terrorist organisation Isis, has been further remanded in custody for a book of evidence to be completed.
+Former Irish Defence Forces member Lisa Smith, who was charged with membership of the terrorist organisation Isis, has been further remanded in custody for a book of evidence to be completed.

 She was sent back to Ireland along with her daughter, aged two, from Turkey on December 1st, but was refused bail three days later following strenuous objections that she had been radicalised and joined the Islamicist terror group.